alnvdl-work/setup-private-repo/README.md

 setup-private-repo is a GitHub action that Clones a private GitHub repo using an SSH key and configures Git to use that local copy instead.

-This action helps avoid the use of the too-powerful [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), while at the same time providing a common pattern for cloning private repos into a build.
+This action helps avoid the use of the way-too-powerful [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), while at the same time providing a common pattern for cloning private repos into a build.

 This action does two things:
-1. Clones private repositories fully (history of all branches and tags) to the `$GITHUB_WORKSPACE/.private-repos` folder.
+1. Clones private repositories fully (history of all branches and tags) to the `$GITHUB_WORKSPACE/.private-repos` folder using `actions/checkout`.
 2. Configures Git with a `insteadOf` directive to use the local clone whenever the HTTPS URL of the private repo is referenced.